lmb2/chatbots/Developer.md

     ```
     <br/><br/>
     <ins>Let's take a look at the third entry:</ins> <br>
-    This get's triggered when the bots determines ``"wikipediaSearch"`` as tag(class) to chose a response from. <br>
+    This get's triggered, when the bots determines ``"wikipediaSearch"`` as tag(class) to choose a response from. <br>
     When it's triggered the bot knows that he has to split the user-input appointed by ``["<>","split"]`` and to split at the given words ``["about","for"]``. <br>
-    Afterwards the bot uses the obtained information for the next steps. <br>
+    Afterward, the bot uses the obtained information for the next steps. <br>
     The intent part of this example looks like this:
     ```json
     {